 How to get job-ready

-Even if your work experience is limited, a poorly presented or badly written resume could make it more difficult to progress your application or even get an interview.
+Even if your work experience is limited, a poorly presented or badly written resume could make it more difficult to progress your application or get an interview.

 Job interviews can be stressful.
 Practising your interview technique beforehand can:

 - boost your confidence of performing as well as you can